c1oneman/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+JSON web tokens can be passed to the client and the client holds the authentication, a session is stored on the server until destroyed.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+bcrypt will hash a users password under a predefined count of passes, the longer the hash the more secure or longer it would take to crack.

 3. How are unit tests different from integration and end-to-end testing.

+Unit Tests isolate each part of a program and test functionality as if the program was alone.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+We built it in the understanding that it will face a test and we will build our code to work with tests.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.